Multi-scale Attributed Node Embedding: Embedding Model Hyperparameters

 \section{Embedding Model Hyperparameters}

 Our purpose was a fair evaluation compared to other node embedding procedures.
-Because of this each we tried to use hyperparameter settings that give similar expressive power to the competing methods with respect to target matrix approximation \citep{deepwalk,node2vec,perozzidontwalk} and number of dimensions. \begin{itemize} \item \textit{DeepWalk} \citep{deepwalk}: We used the hyperparameter settings described in Table \ref{tab:our_params}.
+Because of this we used hyperparameter settings that give similar expressive power to the competing methods with respect to target matrix approximation \cite{deepwalk,node2vec,perozzidontwalk} and number of dimensions.
+We used the model implementations available in the open-source library \textit{Karate Club} \cite{karateclub}. \begin{itemize} \item \textit{DeepWalk} \cite{deepwalk}: We used the hyperparameter settings described in Table \ref{tab:our_params}.
 While the original \textit{DeepWalk} model uses hierarchical softmax to speed up calculations we used a negative sampling based implementation.
-This way \textit{DeepWalk} can be seen as a special case of \textit{Node2Vec} \citep{node2vec} when the second-order random walks are equivalent to the firs-order walks. \item $\textit{LINE}_2$ \citep{tang2015line}: We created 64 dimensional embeddings based on first and second order proximity and concatenated these together for the downstream tasks.
-Other hyperparameters are taken from the original work. \item \textit{Node2Vec} \citep{node2vec}: Except for the \textit{in-out} and \textit{return} parameters that control the second-order random walk behavior we used the hyperparameter settings described in Table \ref{tab:our_params}.
-These behavior control parameters were tuned with grid search from the $\{4,2,1,0.5,0.25\}$ set using a train-validation split of $80\%-20\%$ \textit{within the training set} itself. \item \textit{Walklets} \citep{perozzidontwalk}: We used the hyperparameters described in Table \ref{tab:our_params} except for window size.
+This way \textit{DeepWalk} can be seen as a special case of \textit{Node2Vec} \cite{node2vec} when the second-order random walks are equivalent to firs-order walks. \item $\textit{LINE}_2$ \cite{tang2015line}: We created 64 dimensional embeddings based on $1^{st}$ and $2^{nd}$ order proximity and concatenated these together.
+Other hyperparameters were taken from the original work. \item \textit{Node2Vec} \cite{node2vec}: Except for the \textit{in-out} and \textit{return} parameters that control the second-order random walk behavior we used the hyperparameter settings described in Table \ref{tab:our_params}.
+These behavior control parameters were tuned with grid search from the $\{4,2,1,0.5,0.25\}$ set using a train-validation split of $80\%-20\%$ \textit{within the training set} itself. \item \textit{Walklets} \cite{perozzidontwalk}: We used the hyperparameters described in Table \ref{tab:our_params} except for window size.
 We set a window size of 4 with individual embedding sizes of 32.
-This way the overall number of dimensions of the representation remained the same. \item The attributed node embedding methods \textit{AANE}, \textit{ASNE}, \textit{BANE}, \textit{TADW}, \textit{TENE} all use the hyperparameters described in the respective papers except for the dimension.
-We parametrized these methods such way that each of the final embeddings used in the downstream tasks is 128 dimensional. \end{itemize}
+This way the overall number of dimensions of the representation remained the same. \item \textit{NetMF} \cite{qiu2018network}: We used the hyperparameters described in the respective paper, created 128 dimensional node embeddings with a window size of 5. \item \textit{HOPE} \cite{hope}: We utilized the normalized neighbourhood overlap as a proximity measure and the hyperparameters described in Table \ref{tab:our_params}. \item \textit{GraRep} \cite{cao2015grarep}: Just as in case of the multi-scale method \textit{Walklets} \cite{perozzidontwalk} we decided to set a window size of 4 with individual embedding sizes of 32. \item The attributed node embedding methods \textit{AANE}, \textit{ASNE}, \textit{BANE}, \textit{TADW}, \textit{TENE} all use the hyperparameters described in the respective papers except for the dimension.
+We parametrized these methods such way that each embedding used in the downstream tasks is 128 dimensional. \end{itemize}